cybercongress/launch-kit/README.md

 # Launch kit
-An awesome must-have toolkit and a protocol for a Genesis launch
+An awesome must-have toolkit and a protocol for the Genesis launch

 ## Launch protocol
 ![](pic/launch_protocol_v2.png)